Research and Advocacy

 3. Development Project Accountability Committee

-Trans-Pacific Partnership Agreement (TPP)
+Proposal Concerning the Trans-Pacific Partnership Agreement (TPP)

-Prime Statements in 2014
+Statements in 2015

-(source: “JVC Annual Report – 2014 report”)Share This:
+(source: “JVC Annual Report – 2015 report”)Share This: